 There are currently four schools in our Multi Academy Trust, please click here to view our admissions policy and on the icons below to visit each school’s own website to find out more:

 New Bridge School is a generic special needs school for pupils and students between the ages of 11 and 19 across two sites, our 11-16 Roman Road campus and our 16-19 St. Martin’s Road site.
 New Bridge School delivers a personalised curriculum that ranges from P1 to GCSE and equivalents.
 The school houses a swimming pool and specialist theatre, both of which are used daily by the local community.

 Hollinwood Academy is a discrete environment catering for those on the autistic spectrum between the ages of 4 and 19.
 The school is based on our Hollinwood campus and offers qualifications that include GCSE and A Level equivalents.
 The school houses a resource base that provides training and development opportunities.

 Spring Brook Academy is an all-age school that caters for pupils with a range of Social, Emotional and Mental Health (SEMH) difficulties split across two sites.
 Spring Brook Lower School, the primary department, is co-located with Lyndhurst Primary School in Hollins.
 Spring Brook Upper School, the secondary department, is based at our Dean Street site in Failsworth.
 The school delivers a personalised curriculum and offers qualifications up to GCSE level.

 The latest organisation to join our family of schools is Hawthorns School in Tameside.
-Hawthorns is located in Audenshaw and supports children from across Tameside who have an Education, Health and Care plan (EHCP).
-The primary aged children also have complex learning needs.
+Hawthorns is located in Audenshaw and supports primary aged children from across Tameside who have an Education, Health and Care plan (EHCP) and complex learning needs.
 Hawthorns is also a nationally designated Teaching School and is part of the everyonelearning@ Teaching School Alliance.
 Our journey will be stronger with Hawthorns School as partners.